BRAND

 More reading material:

 Custom logo design vs. AI: Learn why hand-crafted illustrations make a difference.
-Branding tips from a top Creative Director.
+Here are branding tips from our Creative Director.

 A cow, a cat, and a mouse walk into a marketing company